 Except for the glass display, you will find a plastic frame as well as a back panel.
 This is expected in this price range.
 The overall built quality is good you will not find any squeaking anywhere on the phone.
 Additionally, the back panel has a wavy design that not only enhances the look but also helps you form a better grip.
 Since the phone has a matte finish to it, you will get fewer fingerprint marks.

 The back also features a fingerprint scanner which works within seconds.
 More about the unlocking mechanism in the fingerprint scanner section.
-Moto G10 Power in the hand feels thick and heavy, but it is to accommodate the 6000 mAh of battery!
-More about it in the battery section below.
+Moto G10 Power in the hand feels thick and heavy, but it is to accommodate the 6000 mAh battery!
+More about it is in the battery section below.

 Just like the body, you will find the side buttons of plastic too.
 The power button has a texture that can help you distinguish the buttons in the dark.
 The buttons have a clicky feel and work quite well.

 After Oxygen OS the next build of Android I like is of Motorola.
 There are so many reasons for it.
 The primary reason is being almost stock Android (only Facebook was predefined that you can easily uninstall!
-Secondly, stock Android being lightweight the UI feels smooth though it doesn’t have the 90 Hz display.
+Secondly, stock Android is lightweight the UI feels smooth though it doesn’t have the 90 Hz display.

 Now coming back to point number 1, due to the stock Android experience you will not get any bloatware (predefined apps that can’t be removed) as a result you don’t get unwanted notifications.
-I have used few Android phones in the past and such spammy ads from the predefined apps really kill the experience.
+I have used a few Android phones in the past and such spammy ads from the predefined apps really kill the experience.

-That’s great Moto yet has not turned greedy to sell our data to ad networks!
+That’s great Moto has not turned greedy to sell our data to ad networks!
 So if you also need peace from such ads and unnecessary notifications then Android phones from Motorola are the best choices.

 Out of the box, Moto G10 Power comes with Android 11 which is also the primary reason I bought it.
 And there are other reasons as well and will express them below.
 As per this interesting article from Piunikaweb.com, Android 12 might be seen on this smartphone in 2022, and bug fixes quarterly.

-So in terms of software, I hope Moto keeps a steady pace and doesn’t forget users like Moto G4 plus which was confirmed for Android 8 and sadly never made it through.
+So in terms of software, I hope Moto keeps a steady pace and doesn’t forget users like Moto G4 Plus which was confirmed for Android 8 and sadly never made it through.
 Android 11 has introduced so many features and certainly, it feels like an upgrade from Moto G9.
 The overall software feels more polished and fluid.

 Moto G10 Power Screen